mloncode/sonic/README.md

 # Sonic

-[Lookout](https://github.com/src-d/lookout) analyzer that uses [Sonic Pi](https://sonic-pi.net/) to generate sound from PRs.
+[Lookout](https://github.com/src-d/lookout) analyzer that generates sound from PRs.

 The analyzer part uses [bblfsh](https://bblf.sh) to extract the UAST nodes from old and new code separating the nodes in deleted and added.
 It gets the type of node, token (name), size (characters) and hash (used for comparing).

-Sound generation uses a preconfigured Sonic Pi setup with a synth and listens to [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) for note and synth configuration data.
+Sound generation is compatible with any midi synthesizer which exposes midi device.
 Currently the data sent is:

 * Note
 * Duration (sustain time in seconds)
-* Cutoff (filter parameter for the synth)
-* Attack (how much it takes the note to reach volume peak)
-* Release (how much time it sounds after "releasing" the key)

-Currently only Note and Duration are changed and the rest of parameters are always the same.
 Two note sequences are generated per file, one for deleted and another one for added:

 * file 1
   * deleted sequence